The Adventures of a Rugby Coach - Cover

 I noticed that one of the props had a large bruise coming up on his thigh.

 The referee called over to tell the captains to get the teams ready.
-All the nonplayers left the pitch, the players got into position and the referee blew the whistle and the game started, we kicked off to them.
+All the nonplayers left the pitch, the players got into position, the referee blew the whistle, and the game started.
+We kicked off to them.

 The ball was short, and their pod had set well back.
-So, one of the centres took the ball and one of our flankers hit him hard, took him to the ground and got into a position to jackal the ball.
+So, one of the centres took the ball, and one of our flankers hit him hard, taking him to the ground and getting into a position to jackal the ball.

-Jackling is when the tackling player regains his feet and wins the ball, or the next defender in wins the ball.
-It is an art; you must have good upper body strength and good stability to be a good jackler.
+Jackling occurs when the tackling player regains their feet and wins possession of the ball, or the next defender wins possession of the ball.
+It is an art; you must have good upper-body strength and good stability to be a good jackler.

-We won the ball as our pack rucked over and our jackler won the ball, he passed to the scrumhalf and he darted into space, the A team defence left a huge hole and he took full advantage, our centres ran good lines and the scrumhalf passed out to one of them a split second before he was tackled, the centres smashed the ball up the pitch, then our full-back made a good run and took the ball in space and cruised over the line.
+We won the ball as our pack rucked over.
+Our jackler won the ball, he passed to the scrumhalf, and he darted into space.
+The A team defence left a huge hole, and he took full advantage.
+Our centres ran good lines, and the scrumhalf passed out to one of them a split second before he was tackled; the centres then smashed the ball up the pitch.
+Our full-back made a good run, took the ball in space, and cruised over the line.

-The crowd cheered him like it was the world cup final.
+The crowd cheered him like it was the World Cup final.
 I told the subs to run the water on as our flyhalf got ready to kick.
-He took his time and made sure we got the extra points for the conversion.
+He took his time and ensured we earned the extra points for the conversion.

-The A team kicked off and our catching pod took the ball cleanly.
-There was a quick pass down to the scrumhalf, he passed to the flyhalf.
-The fly-half saw space behind the A team defence, so he chipped the ball into it.
+The A team kicked off, and our catching pod took the ball cleanly.
+There was a quick pass down to the scrumhalf, and he passed to the flyhalf.
+The flyhalf saw space behind the A team’s defence, so he chipped the ball into it.
 Our backs chased well, and the A team full-back got his hands on the ball with our winger and full-back right in his face.
 He did the only thing he could do; he kicked the ball into touch.

 It was our lineout just ten metres from the try line.
 It was a great position, I called out to the hooker, using one of our new lineout calls.
 He gave me the thumbs up; the line out was formed; the new line out call was called, and the hooker waited five seconds.

 He threw to the middle, our two props lifted and held the second row, Darren Greenock, they held him for a second or two longer than was needed.
-This move was good because if the opposition crashed into the line out, we might get a penalty and at the same time, it gave our hooker the chance to run around the back of the line out and smash the ball up the pitch.
+This move was effective because if the opposition crashed into the lineout, we might get a penalty.
+At the same time, it gave our hooker the chance to run around the back of the lineout and smash the ball up the pitch.

-The move worked a treat, Darren Greenock held the ball and as the hooker passed him, he passed to him, and the hooker smashed past Barnes the A team fly-half who was defending that channel.
+The move worked a treat.
+Darren Greenock held the ball, and as the hooker passed it to him, he passed it back, and the hooker smashed past Barnes, the A team flyhalf, who was defending that channel.

 I gave the fly half the tee, and he sipped some water before he started to get ready for the kick.